Acne Depression: Is It Real? Is It Serious?

 Oftentimes, the effects of such a change can be life altering and even devastating.
 Adults who experience late onset acne more often contemplate suicide, feeling as though they have become devalued as a person in situations ranging from employment to personal and sexual relationships.
 In the instance of employment, it has been found that employers did indeed pass over candidates who had moderate to severe acne.
 Personal relationships can become strained, but in many of these cases it’s because of the acne sufferer’s sudden mood change and view of their own life.

-Severity of Psychological Impact vs Severity of Acne
+Severity Of Psychological Impact Versus Severity Of Acne

 The odd part of the link between acne and it’s psychological impacts is the lack of symmetry between the severity of the two.
 Those with minor acne lesions in comparison to those with severe acne vulgaris, often times, reacted just as strongly to the effects on their appearance as did those with the more severe acne.
 At this point in their lives, while teens are dealing with the many changes in their body, they lack the coping mechanisms to deal with even one more.